Virginia Preservice Training for Child Care Staff - Virginia's Health and Safety Training

 This initial phase of the Read-A-Book Program focuses on the importance of incorporating children's literature across the curriculum, reading to and with young children daily, understanding early brain development, fostering language and literacy development, and communicating successfully with young children.

 The program currently offers two book report options for obtaining clock hours of training credit.
 Early childhood professionals are encouraged to choose one or both, without repeating the same books.
-Participants are eligible to receive clock hours of training credit for each option selected and book report submitted to the Virginia Child Care Resource and Referral Network (VACCRRN) for grading.
-The number of training hours awarded depends on the option and book selected, as well as the points earned (from 0-26 hours).
-Book report materials are available online or via email, free of charge (see below).
-If participants would like a copy mailed to them, there is a $10.00 fee for postage and handling; participants may use the Order Form found below and mail it to VACCRRN with payment.
-Option 2 assessments must be requested and may be sent via email (free) or USPS mail ($10.00 fee for postage and handling).
-Grading the completed book reports costs participants $20 per option selected, and should accompany the completed book report materials when submitted for grading.
-(All checks should be made payable to VACCRRN.)
+Participants are eligible to receive clock hours of training credit for each option selected and book report submitted to Child Care Aware of Virginia (CCAVA) for grading.
+The number of training hours awarded depends on the option and book selected, as well as the points earned (from 0-10 hours).
+Book report materials are available online for free and via email by contacting firstname.lastname@example.org.
+Grading the completed book reports costs participants $20 per option selected, and the check should accompany the completed book report materials when submitted for grading.
+(All checks should be made payable to CCAVA.)

-This is a tuition assistance program offering current and future child care providers a foundation in the care and development of children.
-The program, funded through Virginia's share of the federal Child Care and Development Fund, provides assistance for providers to attend college courses at Virginia institutions of higher learning.
+The purpose of this tuition assistance program is to offer child care providers foundational knowledge and skills in the care and development of children.
+Funded by the federal Child Care and Development Fund, the program allows early educators to attend undergraduate courses at Virginia's accredited colleges.